polkadot-js/client/packages/client/README.md

 ## Introduction

-A very early, WIP and POC JavaScript port version of a Polkadot network client.
+A very early, WIP and POC JavaScript version of a Polkadot network client.

 ## Usage